 Fast chargers are accessed via the RFID card – a legacy access type before Ecotricity introduced an app-based payment system.
 Cards can be requested from the network operator.

 Finding Ecotricity points on Zap-Map

 All Electric Highway points can be found on Zap-Map by using the network filter.
 This can be used on desktop and mobile apps, and displays only those points available to use by Electric Highway customers.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

 Set up in 2011, the Electric Highway is Ecotricity’s way to encourage the switch to greener motoring.
 With rapid charge points at almost every motorway service station, the coverage of Britain’s major network is now expanding to include major A roads too.

-With almost 300 Ecotricity charge points on Zap-Map, there are around 640 connectors available for network customers to use.
+With more than 300 Ecotricity charge points on Zap-Map, there are around 680 connectors available for network customers to use.
 The Stroud-based company has the greatest network coverage on Britain’s trunk roads, with the Electric Highway an almost essential element of long-distance EV-ing.